 of the Club

-Full Members of the Club may attend events at any IBM UK
+All members of the UK IBM Club may attend events at any UK

-depend on the local arrangement.
-Any cross-funding issues shall be
+by the Club Committee.
+Any cross-funding issues shall be resolved

 Changes and Local Bye-laws

-This Constitution is owned by the Club and may be changed by resolution
+This Constitution is owned by the Retiree Club and may be changed

-at a General Meeting.
-Changes must be ratified by the IBM Trustee.
+by resolution at a General Meeting.
+Changes proposed must be ratified

-The Committee may make, repeal or amend local rules or Bye-laws consistent
+The Retiree Club may make, repeal or amend local rules or Bye-laws

 of Club Members